tlverse/tlverse-handbook/08-tmle3mopttx.md

 \mathbb{I}(\bar{Q}_{0}(V) > 0)$.

-The package `tmle3mopttx` relies on using the Super Learner to estimate the blip function, as it easily extends to more general categorical treatment.
+The package `tmle3mopttx` relies on using the Super Learner to estimate the blip function.
 With that in mind, the loss function utilized for learning the optimal individualized rule corresponds to conditional mean type losses.
-It is however worth mentioning that
-@luedtke2016super present three different approaches for learning the optimal rule.
+It is however worth mentioning that @luedtke2016super present three different approaches for learning the optimal rule.
 Namely, they focus on:

 1. Super Learning the Blip Function,